What Packaging Is Recyclable: We Look At Options For Compostable Food Packaging

 There are compostable options available – such as by Pak360.

 These coffee cups even have lids made from compostable corn starch – which sounds like a great idea to me.
+See our blog on what it takes to be a zero waste cafe.

 However – there are real problems as covered by this article in the Sydney Morning Herald.